Jiangjing0122/MultiGran/README.md

 python main.py

-Datasets can be changed in the 222 line of main.py.

 # Reference
 [1] Wu, Z., Ramsundar, B., Feinberg, E. N., Gomes, J., Geniesse, C., Pappu, A. S., Leswing, K., and Pande, V. (2018).
 Moleculenet: a benchmark for molecular